Wuhan Metro: Line 1

 Line 1 is a 37.788 km elevated urban rail line entirely located in the borough of Hankou.
 It runs a northwest–southeast route that approximately parallels with Jiefang Avenue for its entire length.
 There are 27 planned stations, among which 25 are operational.
 Line 1 operates 33 four-car train sets, 12 of which are manufactured by Changchun Railway Vehicles, and 21 by Zhuzhou Electric Locomotive Co., Ltd.

 On July 28, 2004, the first phase of Line 1 began service from Huangpu Road to Zongguan.
 On July 28, 2010, Line 1 extended from both ends after the completion of phase 2.
 The phase 3 expansion, which extends the northeast terminus to Hankou North Station, entered revenue service on May 28, 2014.
 The phase 4 expansion, which extends to Jinghe Station from Dongwu Boulevard.
 The phase 4 opened on December 26, 2017.
-Line 1's color is blue.
+Line 1's color is dark blue.